We are proud of our distinguished history at the School of Economics and Finance.

 Economics Master's Apprenticeship Programme (EMAP)

 In July 2020, The Department for Business, Energy & Industrial Strategy (BEIS) launched a public tender for comprehensive project support to design, deliver and ensure a new Senior Economist Apprenticeship Programme across multiple government departments and agencies.
-In August 2020, BEIS awarded a contract to Queen Mary University of London to act as a lead Department responsible for supplier management.
-To date, this is the University's biggest degree apprenticeship programme with 1-2 intakes a year from 2021, for 3-4 years.
-For more information, you can see our dedicated EMAP page.
+In August 2020, BEIS awarded the contract to Queen Mary University and the School of Economics and Finance.

 The programme, which has been developed with senior government economists, is designed to increase the flow of junior economists into senior management roles in participating organisations, helping to address current skills shortages, promote career advancement, and foster diversity within the Senior Civil Service.
 It also provides learners the academic and professional skills they need to advance their career and become a senior economist within the civil service.
 It is also a chance for the school to develop and deliver economic content, impact future policy makers, and build networks with civil service.